pravega/pravega/documentation/src/docs/metrics.md

 [StatsProvider](https://github.com/pravega/pravega/blob/master/shared/metrics/src/main/java/io/pravega/shared/metrics/StatsProvider.java)

 - `start()`: Initializes the [MetricRegistry](https://micrometer.io/docs/concepts#_registry) and Reporters for our Metric service.
-- `startWithoutExporting()``: Initializes `SimpleMeterRegistry` that holds the latest value of each meter in memory and does not export the data anywhere, typically for unit tests.
+- `startWithoutExporting()`: Initializes `SimpleMeterRegistry` that holds the latest value of each Meter in memory and does not export the data anywhere, typically for unit tests.
 - `close()`: Shuts down the Metric Service.
 - `createStatsLogger()`: Create a `StatsLogger` instance which is used to register and return metric objects.
 Application code could then perform metric operations directly with the returned metric objects.
 - `createDynamicLogger()`: Creates a Dynamic Logger.